TaskBeacon/taskbeacon.github.io/source/LLMs.md

 print("🔊 Deepseek wrapper echo:", deep.test(ping='who are you?', max_tokens=5))
 ```

+---

 ### 3. LLMs-Powered Task Documentation

 Our platform leverages Large Language Models (LLMs) to automatically generate human-readable documentation for cognitive tasks.
 This feature is designed to help developers, collaborators, and reviewers quickly understand the structure and parameters of a task—without having to dig through source code.

+While this can be done manually with the `LLMClient`, it is more easily accomplished using the `build_task` tool in `psyflow-mcp`.

 Our `LLMClient` includes a powerful `task2doc()` utility that lets you **automatically generate a detailed `README.md`** file for any PsyFlow-based cognitive task.